 Ruby is building a drawbridge for the mermaids.

 At 8:23 p.m., the light hits the buildings so that downtown turns brilliant shades of green and blue and silver.
-For the first time in a decade, all the drivers look up from their phones and marvel at the skyline.
+For the first time in five years, all the drivers look up from their phones and marvel at the skyline.